 Tenon joints are the connectors between the different body parts.
-There acoustical impact had often been overlooked.
+Their acoustical impact had often been overlooked.
+A good connection should:

 They are available in different versions:

-1. The traditionally tenon for clarinets and bassoons has a tapered tenon and receiver in the instruments material with cork as a connector.
+1. The traditionally tenon for clarinets and bassoons has a tapered tenon and receiver in the instrument's material with cork as a connector.
 The different body parts need to be pushed together all the way to give a good connection.
 As soon as the parts are pulled out, the joints will wobble.

 2. Enhanced with a metal cap.
 Some models have a metal cap at the end of the tenons.